Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 1. Navigate to `nc-webui` in the TUI or the WebUI.
 2. Change `ACTIVE` to `yes`.

+# NETWORKING

 ## NFS
 Configure a NFS network file system server.
 This is a lightweight way to mount your cloud files through LAN in a Linux computer.

+### SSH Activate/deactivate

+In order to enable SSH, the password for user pi can not remain set to the default raspberry.
+You HAVE to create a NEW password for pi if you want this program to enable SSH, it will fail if you dont!
+Note: Use normal AlphaNumeric, the only special characters allowed are .,@-_/

+1. Navigate to `SSH` in the TUI or the WebUI.
+2. Change `ACTIVE` to `yes`.
+3. Change the password.
+4. Confirm new password.
+4. Click Run or Start.

 ## dnsmasq
 This is a DNS server that you might need in case you cannot access you cloud from inside your house by the external URL, such as _mycloud.freeDNS.org_.
 This depends on wether your router supports _NAT loopback_.